Trostre Steelworks: Tata Steel

 In 2021 and 2022, Tata Steel at Trostre celebrated its 70th anniversary.
 It included the Tin Works art project titled by artist Hilary Powell to showcase the history and people of Trostre printed onto cans made of tinplate.

 Present

-Presently the plant employs around 700 people, and manufactures tinplated steel, electro chromium coated steel and laminated steel (under the Protact brand) for packaging applications such a food and drinks cans, aerosols and paint tins.
+Presently the plant employs around 700 people, and manufactures tinplated steel, electro chromium coated steel and laminated steel for packaging applications such a food and drinks cans, aerosols and paint tins.
 The plant takes in hot rolled steel from Port Talbot and IJmuiden, and some cold rolled steel from Llanwern.
 Most raw materials and output product is transported by DB Cargo UK via the Margam Knuckle Yard.
 The plant's customers include Heinz, Ball Packaging Europe and Crown Holdings.

 Tata Steel's Packaging Recycling team are based at the site, responsible for managing the largest steel reprocessor in the UK.
 The works was one of the first large manufacturing sites in the UK to attain ISO 14001 accreditation, the European Standard for Environmental Management.